China–South Korea relations: Fishing and EEZ disputes

-In October 2016, South Korea lodged a formal complaint with Beijing accusing Chinese fishing boats of ramming and sinking a South Korean coast guard vessel.
-The incident occurred on 7 October when South Korean coast guard officers were trying to stop about 40 Chinese fishing boats from suspected illegal fishing off South Korea's west coast.
-The incidents of illegal Chinese entry continued and on 1 November 2016, South Korea ships opened fire on illegal Chinese boats.
-No casualties were reported.
+In October 2016, South Korea lodged a formal complaint with Beijing accusing two Chinese fishing boats of ramming and sinking a South Korean coast guard speedboat.
+The incident occurred on 7 October when coast guard officers tried to stop about 40 Chinese boats suspected of illegal fishing.
+On 1 November 2016, another clash took place west of Incheon where two Chinese fishing boats were seized.
+The South Korean coast guard fired warning shots on both occasions, but no casualties were reported.